caracha1/caracha1/README.md

 ### Hi there 👋

-🌱 I’m currently learning ... and it will never end
+🌱 I’m currently learning ... and I will never be done

 <!--
 **caracha1/caracha1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.